Circular walk from Cubert to St Piran's Round

 The churchyard in Cubert is thought to date from Saxon times.
 The present church was built in the 13th Century and the tower was added around 1300; the spire was added somewhat later.
 The church was enlarged in the 15th Century by the addition of a south aisle.
 In the mid 1800s, the church was restored after lightning struck the tower and spire.

-3. Go through the gate and turn left at the junction of paths.
+3. Go through the gate and immediately turn left at the junction of paths.
 Follow the path to emerge onto a lane.

 A well-known country remedy for the stings of nettles is to rub the sore area with the leaf of a dock plant.
 A common misconception is that dock leaves are alkaline and neutralise the acids in the nettle sting but, in reality, docks contain a mild (oxalic) acid and nettle stings aren't caused by the acid content anyway.
 Although dock is claimed by some to contain a natural antihistamine, no scientific evidence has been found for this.
 It is thought that it is simply the rubbing and moisture in the leaf which provides a short-term relief/distraction whilst the sting itself is diminishing over time.
 It's possible it may also dislodge any stinging spikes left in the surface of the skin.
 Therefore almost any moist leaf should provide a little relief, with the exception of another nettle leaf!